-Intolerance of Uncertainty Moderates the Association between Potentially Moral Injury Events and Suicide Ideation and Behavior among Combat Veterans
+Intolerance of Uncertainty Moderates the Association between Potentially Moral Injury Events, Suicide Ideation, and Behavior among Combat Veterans

 Abstract

-Background and Objectives: Exposure to potentially morally injurious events (PMIEs) among combat veterans have been acknowledged as significant stressful combat events that may lead to mental health problems, such as self-injurious thoughts and behavior (SITB).
-However, only few studies have examined risk and protective factors that explain the conditions in which PMIEs may contribute to the development and maintenance of SITB.
-In the current study, we aimed to examine the relationship between PMIEs and SITB among combat veterans and to explore the moderating roles of intolerance of uncertainty in this relationship.
+Background and Objectives: Exposure to potentially morally injurious events (PMIEs) among combat veterans has been acknowledged as significant stressful combat events that may lead to mental health problems, such as self-injurious thoughts and behavior (SITB).
+However, only a few studies have examined risk and protective factors that explain the conditions in which PMIEs may contribute to the development and maintenance of SITB.
+In the current study, we aimed to examine the relationship between PMIEs and SITB among combat veterans, and to explore the moderating roles of intolerance of uncertainty in this relationship.

 Method: A volunteer sample of 191 Israeli combat veterans with a mean age of 25.39 (SD = 2.37) were recruited during 2017.
 Participants completed validated self-report questionnaires in a cross-sectional design study.